-Regarding dune growth, on average $1.1 \ 10^5 \ (\pm 5.2 \ 10^4) \ m^3$ of sand per year is deposited on the dunes, which represents a change in the height of the dune area of 0.28 meters per year on average.
-Overall, a total of 2.2 $10^6 \ m^3$ of sand has been deposited in the dune part between 1997 and 2017.
-This sediment resulted in an average increase in elevation of 2.51 meters and an expansion of the dune field by 9.2 $10^5 \ m^2$.
-Potentially, when comparing the volume of sand deposited at the sand flat and the dunes, the yearly average volume deposited on the sand flat over the years represents 27.8% of the yearly average volume change of the dunes.
+Regarding dune growth, on average $1.1 \times 10^5$ ( $\pm 5.2 \times 10^4$ ) m of sand per year is deposited on the dunes, which represents a change in the height of the dune area of $0.28 \text{ m yr}^{-1}$ on average.
+Overall, a total of $2.2 \times 10^6 \text{ m}^3$ of sand has been deposited in the dune part between 1997 and 2017.
+This sediment resulted in an average increase in elevation of 2.51 m and an expansion of the dune field by $9.2 \times 10^5 \text{ m}^2$ .
+Potentially, when comparing the volume of sand deposited at the sand flat and the dunes, the yearly average volume deposited on the sand flat over the years represents 27.8% of the yearly average volume change in the dunes.

-Results from the field survey show that bedforms with an average height of 11 centimetres and length of 150-250 centimetres, approximately, developed on the west portion of the sand flat, gradually diminishing their size towards the east, where they disappeared (Figure 7).
+Results from the field survey show that bedforms with an average height of 11 cm and length of 150-250 cm, approximately, developed on the west portion of the sand flat, gradually diminishing their size towards the east, where they disappeared (Fig. 7).
 This suggests that a decrease in flow velocity occurred from west to east.
-This also suggests that the

-10 top of the sand flat was reworked, with values being higher in the western part due to the bedforms.
-(Figure 7).
+This also suggests that the top of the sand flat was reworked, with values being higher in the western part due to the bedforms (Fig. 7).